333hma/hackathon-not-in-use-/README.md

 ### **Our Progress**
 - Created a repository on GitHub
 - Created a project on XCode
-- Currently watching/reading coding tutorials to learn how to code an app on XCode
+- Currently watching/reading tutorials to learn how to code an app on XCode